wttech/aet/documentation/src/main/wiki/Comparators.md

 ...
 ```

-When test defined as above is executed, only one collection of page source is performed.
-But result of this collection is used twice during comparison phase.
+When a test defined as above is executed, only one collection of a page source is performed.
+But the result of this collection is used twice during the comparison phase.
 First by [[Source Comparator|SourceComparator]] and then by [[W3C HTML5 Comparator|W3C HTML5 Comparator]].

 ##### Parameters

-This is set of key-value pairs using which user can pass some configuration and information to comparator.
-Parameters for comparators can be divided into two groups:
+This is a set of key-value pairs allowing the user to pass some configuration and information to the comparator.
+Parameters for comparators can be divided into the following two groups:

 * mandatory - parameters without which comparison will be not possible,
-* optional - passing this parameter is not obligatory, usually this is some comparator functionality extension.
+* optional - passing this parameter is not obligatory, usually this is thr extension of some comparator functionality.

 ###### collectorName

-There exists special comparator property `collectorName` which is connected with collector's `name` property.
-By using `collectorName` property combined with collector's `name` property, user can control which comparator instance compares results collected by particular collector.
+There exists the special comparator property `collectorName` which is connected to the collector `name` property.
+By using the `collectorName` property combined with the collector `name` property, the user can control which comparator instance compares results collected by a particular collector.
 See examples below:

 ```xml
 ...